 Step 12: Add pom poms

-There we are, an simple and easy holiday DIY.
+There we are, a simple and easy holiday DIY.
 It only took about 30 minutes to create and I didn’t spend any money!

-Affordable Blogger budget Deals decor diy Easy DIY front door decor front door hanger Frugal Frugal Decor Frugalista holiday decor Holidays home decor joy banner money saver money saving Money Saving Monday Money Saving Tip Money Saving Tips Upcycle
+Blogger budget buget holiday decor craft tutorial diy Easy DIY front door decor front door hanger Frugal Frugal Decor Frugalista holiday banner holiday decor Holidays home decor joy banner money saver money saving Money Saving Monday Money Saving Tip Money Saving Tips Upcycle wall banner